JassonCu/JassonCu/README.md

 ###

-<p align="left">I'm Jasson Cu from Guatemala<br><br>- 🔭 I am working as a Backend Developer at Fibbo.<br>- 📚 I am currently studying Systems Engineering at the Mariano Gálvez University of Guatemala.<br>- ⚡ In my free time I take advantage of the time to learn new technologies.</p>
+<p align="left">I'm Jasson Cu from Guatemala<br><br>- 🔭 I am working as a Backend Developer.<br>- 📚 I am currently studying Systems Engineering at the Mariano Gálvez University of Guatemala.<br>- ⚡ In my free time I take advantage of the time to learn new technologies.</p>

 ###